dnanexus/dx-toolkit/src/python/doc/dxpy_apps.rst

 and jobs are most useful for running preexisting executables and monitoring their resulting jobs.

+Workflows created from the website UI can also be run using the :class:`~dxpy.bindings.dxworkflow.DXWorkflow` workflow handler.

 .. automodule:: dxpy.bindings.dxapplet
    :members:
    :undoc-members:
    :show-inheritance:

 .. automodule:: dxpy.bindings.dxapp
+   :members:
+   :undoc-members:
+   :show-inheritance:

+.. automodule:: dxpy.bindings.dxworkflow
    :members:
    :undoc-members:
    :show-inheritance: